marsbroshok/mlops-labs/README.md

-# Developing and operationalizing machine learning models with Google Cloud AI Platform
+# Production ML workflows on Google Cloud

-TBD
+This repo manages a set of labs designed to demonstrate best practices and patterns for implementing and operationalizing production grade ML workflows on Google Cloud Platform.